The 15th Conference on Protein Expression in Animal Cells (15th PEACe) will be held from September 13-16, 2021

 The goal of the 15th PEACe Conference is to continue the tradition of bringing together scientists from academia and industry to share knowledge in the field of recombinant protein expression.

 1. Latest developments in protein engineering, expression, secretion, post-translational modifications and production in alternative animal cellular systems, including highlights on cell engineering and large-scale protein production and bioprocessing

 2. Informal discussions and networking with delegates from both academia and industry

-3. Updates on reagents and equipment presented by vendors through workshops and exhibition
+3. Updates on reagents and equipment presented by vendors through workshops

 The engineering and production of proteins are crucial components of the biopharmaceutical industry.
 Over the last decades, innovative protein engineering have led to the development of multiple classes of therapeutic proteins including antibodies, bispecifics, fusion proteins, and many others.
 Protein engineering applications include both rational design and directed evolution to generate proteins with desired physicochemical or functional characteristics.
 This session will focus on recent progress and examples on the field of protein engineering.
 For example, this session will cover discussions on: novel protein design, antibody design to create novel antibodies or antibodies with optimized Fab or Fc-mediated functions, optimization of protein stability, generation of antibody-drug conjugates (ADCs), glycoengeeniring to optimize protein structure or function, directed protein evolution, etc.